Skip to content

 - Developed 186 units of affordable rental and lease-to-own housing, 85 of which are currently self-managed by Polk CDC.

-- Created and supported an over 10,000 plus jobs in Polk County resulting from new construction and rehabilitation activities.
+- Created and supported over 10,000 jobs in Polk County resulting from new construction and rehabilitation activities.

 - Designated as a Regional Housing Center in partnership with the Housing Authority of Yamhill County providing financial and homeownership education.